xsuite/xplt/docs/usage.md

 ```

 :::{tip}
 Xsuite is not an explicit dependency, rather an API assumption on available attributes, indices and units.
-You can use data from any source, for example:
+You can use data from any source, and also custom attributes.
+Use the `data_unit` keyword argument to specify the unit of custom attributes.

 ```python
 import xplt